 The selection of the fellows will be through an open call and reviewed by an external community-based panel.
 The community-based panel of five individuals will be a majority of Chicago-based individuals who identify as members of an ALAANA community.
 Given that the recipients of the fellowship are artists/creatives of color, it is important that the panel be comprised of their peers from their respective racial and cultural group.
 One to two nationally-based individuals will serve on the panel to demonstrate that community is broad and not siloed to one locale.
 The panelists will not be the traditional folks at the top, but those on the ground doing the work such as program directors/managers/assistants and teaching artists.
 The fellowship is another opportunity for support staff, those who often go overlooked, feel empowered by awarding funds to their peers.

 The program will offer technical and creative development assistance.
-We will offer one-on-one counseling sessions with a licensed therapist, Alice Berry, whose practice focuses on creatives.
+Fellows will be offered one-on-one counseling sessions with a licensed therapist, Alice Berry, whose practice focuses on creatives.
 Financial planning sessions with a professional planner and a tax workshop at the beginning of the grant year and during tax time will also be offered.
-Additionally, fellows will have the opportunity to partake in digital coaching sessions for the fellows, led by Google Digital Coach JinJa Birk of BirkCreative.
-The sessions will focus on helping grantees maximize the digital space to tell their story and an accessibility consultant to help think through how to make their research, presentations, and programs accessible.
+Additionally, fellows will have the opportunity to partake in digital coaching sessions led by a Google Digital Coach to help grantees maximize the digital space to tell their story and an accessibility consultant to help think through how to make their research, presentations, and programs accessible.

 To encourage community among the fellows, Threewalls will organize fellowship opportunities throughout the year as well as a formal convening the artists in a space that exudes love, care and fun.
 We will kick-off the fellowship with an award ceremony, where our community can come together to celebrate ourselves as an act of radical love.